RedHatInsights/ccx-notification-service/README.md

 sequence of events to the configured Kafka topic so that the [notification-backend](https://github.com/RedHatInsights/notifications-backend) can process them and create email notifications based on the provided events.
-The events are only created for the **important** issues found in the `new_reports` table of the configured PostgreSQL database.
+The events are only created for the **important** and **critical** issues found in the `new_reports` table of the configured PostgreSQL database.
 Once the reports are processed, the DB is updated with info about sent events by populating the `reported` table with the corresponding information.
 For more info about initialising the database, take a look at the [ccx-notification-writer repository](https://github.com/RedHatInsights/ccx-notification-writer).